exosite/masters16/lab3.md

 ### Humidity

-The libraries you included also have a `getHumidity()`function, see if you can figure out how to write this to the "humidity" dataport that is also part of the client model you're using.
+The libraries you included earlier in the lab also provide a `getHumidity()`function, see if you can figure out how to use this to write humidity values to the "humidity" dataport that is also already part of the client model you're using.
 Use the code that writes the temperature as a template.

 ### Data Use Efficiency